 Our professional staff provide leadership and support for the department in various specialized areas.
-This includes our Director of Housing & Residence Life, Associate Director of Housing & Residence Life, Assistant Director of Residence Life, Assistant Director of Housing, Area Coordinators, Occupancy & Operations Coordinator, and Senior Administrative Assistant.
+This includes our Director of Housing & Residence Life, Associate Director of Housing & Residence Life, Assistant Director of Housing, Assistant Director of Conduct and Development for Housing and Residence Life, Occupancy & Operations Coordinator, Senior Administrative Assistant, and Area Coordinators.